KylieC-137/PDA-Project/README.md

 In each rule function
   If the unread input is empty

-  While loop condition is unread input is empty
+  While loop condition is unread input is not empty and stack is not empty

   ----------------------------------------------------------------HEADERS------------------------------------------------------------------------
   <br>